xiaolaba/Openwrt_Ubuntu_20.04_setup/README.md

 ```

-the make & build is in processing,
+the make & build is in processing,  it may take few hours to completion, depends on PC and hardware rating,

 ![openwrt_build_ok.JPG](openwrt_build_ok.JPG)